BurnetteFoods/ReportMasterTwo/README.md

     [=SO_InvoiceHeader.NonTaxableAmt + SO_InvoiceHeader.TaxableAmt - SO_InvoiceHeader.FreightAmt - SO_InvoiceHeader.SalesTaxAmt - SO_InvoiceHeader.DiscountAmt] 02/142 {0, 13:#########.00}

-    #sql Start# begins the SQL query section.
+Sql Start begins the SQL query section.
 This must be a SELECT query, not any other command.

 params defined in the field section can be referred to by #name.

-    #Report End# demarcates the end of the report document.
+Report End demarcates the end of the report document.

 You can also define a detail subreport in a RMT file.